Most business owners come to me wanting a simple answer to this question.

 - 20% SEO foundations

-- Focus on data collection
+- Focus on data collection and insight gathering

 - Test market response